YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     SetValBAry(idx int, val *[]byte) error

-- If :code:`idx` is greater than :code:`elemsAlloc` make no changes and return with a return code of INSUFFSUBS.
+- If :code:`idx` is greater than :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
 - Otherwise, if the length of :code:`val` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, set the :code:`len_used` field of that array element to the required